Cut It Out!

-When baseball and softball seasons go idle later in the fall, many sports turf managers contemplate annual renovations of their ballfields to prepare them for next spring’s season.
+When baseball and softball seasons go idle, many sports turf managers contemplate annual renovations of their ballfields to prepare them for next spring’s season.
 That typically means putting the field to bed for the winter so it’s ready to play on for next spring.
 But part of that renovation may include edging the infield skinned turf edges.

 Major League Baseball’s actual Rule #2.01 reads: “The grass lines and dimensions shown on the diagrams are those used in many fields, but they are not mandatory and each club shall determine the size and shape of the grassed and bare areas of its playing field.”